ProsperousTroll/Zachs-Dotfiles/README.md

 ## Option 1: Auto Install

-Thanks to stow, you can simply run `INSTALL.sh` (either straight in the terminal by typing `sh INSTALL.sh` or `bash INSTALL.sh`, or you can just open it with the kitty URL launcher) and the dotfiles should autoamagically be put into place!
+Thanks to stow, you can simply run `INSTALL.sh` (either straight in the terminal by typing `sh INSTALL.sh` or `bash INSTALL.sh`, or you can just open it with the terminal URL launcher) and the dotfiles should autoamagically be put into place!

 ## Option 2: Manual Install